0.0

 00.0 ℃

-Today's UV index in Vatican City, Vatican City will be up to 5.9, indicating a moderate level of sun exposure for the average person.
+Today's UV index in Vatican City, Vatican City will be up to 1.3, indicating a low level of sun exposure for the average person.
 Check the annual sun radiation in the city and our tips for today to make sure you're safe in the sun.

 The UV index in Vatican City can reach high levels during the summer months, with a peak around June and July.
 It is recommended to check the local forecast for UV information before spending extended periods of time outdoors.